php-fig/fig-standards/proposed/http-message.md

      * request.
 They SHOULD be injected during instantiation, such as from PHP's
      * $_FILES superglobal, but MAY be derived from other sources.
      *
-     * The implementation SHOULD ensure that is_uploaded_file() returns true for
-     * the paths of the uploaded files.
-However, this recommendation MAY be
-     * ignored in special cases, for example when using temporary files as
-     * uploaded files during testing.
-     *
      * @return UploadedFileInterface[] The uploaded file(s), if any.
      */
     public function getUploadedFiles();